Livestock identification and traceability: guidance

 If an animal dies on your holding

-You must report your animals death to ScotEID within seven days.
-You can report the death by either:
+You must report your animal’s death to ScotEID within seven days.
+You can do this by:

-In both instances the passport must be returned to ScotEID, 7 Deveron Road, Huntly, AB54 8DU.
+In both instances, the animal’s passport must be returned to ScotEID, 7 Deveron Road, Huntly, AB54 8DU.

 You are not allowed to bury or burn carcasses on your holding (unless an incineration plant on your holding has been approved by APHA).
-In Scotland there are exceptions to this in specified remote areas in the Highlands and Islands of Scotland.
+There are exceptions to this in specified remote areas in the Highlands and Islands of Scotland (as per The Animal By-Products (Enforcement) (Scotland) Regulations 2013 – Section 8).

 Animals over 48 months old

-You must contact a collector within 24 hours of death to arrange delivery of the carcase to an approved sampling site so that a brainstem sample can be taken for BSE testing.
-If you wish to deliver the carcase yourself you must notify the sampling site within 24 hours of the death however, you have a further 48 hours to make the delivery.
+• you must contact a collector within 24 hours of the death to arrange delivery of the carcase to an approved sampling site so that a brainstem sample can be taken for BSE testing

 If an animal is slaughtered at an abattoir

-When you consign an animal for slaughter most abattoirs notify ScotEID about the ‘off’ and ‘on’ movement.
+When you consign an animal for slaughter, most abattoirs will notify ScotEID of both the ‘off farm’ and ‘on abattoir’ movements on your behalf.

 If an animal is slaughtered on the holding